| | | | |

 This means of packing for a luxury cruise will help me be certain that I don’t overpack.
 At the same time, I’ll have plenty of wardrobe options that I can mix and match with ease.

 This article has been revised to keep content fresh.
 Packing for a luxury cruise is something I do a couple times each year so I continue to refine the process!
-It is important to note that despite careful planning, I was forced to check both carry-on bags in Istanbul on the return.
-Then British Airways lost my luggage!
-If only I had known about Luggage Forward back then.
-Our article Five Strategies for Chronic Overpackers is also a good resource along with our packing lists on Pinterest.
+Our article Five Strategies for Chronic Overpackers is also a good resource.